wolearyc/wic/readme.md

 Wic aims to be extremely consistent, so it has a number of conventions.
 * wic uses camelCase
 * private members have an underscore suffix
-* function parameters that share a name with a member have an underscore suffix
+* function parameters that share a name with a public member have an underscore suffix
+* public members are only public when they can modified freely and safely.
+Generally, Wic uses safe, public members (rather than getter/setter methods) in the interest of simplicity and readability.

 Licensing and Distribution
 --------------------------